 - Sensitivity to light

 When it comes to shingles, it’s usually the pain that is the worst symptom.
-The virus typically affects one sensory nerve ganglion, which is a cluster of nerves outside of your central nervous system.
+The virus typically affects one sensory nerve ganglion, which is a cluster of nerve cells outside of your central nervous system.
 That’s why the pain can be so intense, why the rash is usually limited to one area, and why the pain comes from the nerves and not directly from the rash.

 The pain can sometimes feel like it’s coming from organs like your heart, kidneys, appendix, or gall bladder, which might make you think the problem is more serious.